 Christian Belady is Microsoft's Lead Infrastructure Architect for Global Foundation Services where his role is to improve both efficiency and cost in their online services infrastructure.
 His responsibilities include driving initiatives for sustainability in the data center and infrastructure space, and he is one of the key architects for the Generation 4 modular data centers.
 He is a member of the SearchDataCenter.com advisory board.

-Why is building or leasing space in stick-built facilities better than investing in a
+Why is building or leasing space in stick-built facilities better than investing in a containerized data center?

 The answer can be found in an age-old real estate term: "Build-to-suit."

 In my years in the colocation industry I have yet to see any two companies with the exact same needs from a datacenter project.
 Literally every installation is completely different from the one before it, and the one after.
 Sure there are a subset of fixed variables, but how they mix is always new for every installation.